Otto the Quarrelsome: The Lüneburg Succession War

 After Magnus' death, peace negotations were conducted and Magnus' widow, Katharina of Anhalt-Bernburg, married Albrecht who was going to rule the duchy, while her sons Friedrich and Bernhard married daughters of Wenzel and kept a claim to Braunschweig-Lüneburg via possible offspring.

 But Otto the Quarrelsome took the chance to intervene on behalf of his cousins and indeed managed to gain Braunschweig, the main seat of the Welfen.
-He played a net of alliances no one really followed but he did rule Braunschweig from 1374-1381.
+He ruled Braunschweig from 1374-1381 and played a net of alliances no one really understood.
 The town didn't like that much - Otto had a talent to not get along with towns - and would have prefered Albrecht.
 And then Friedrich also stood up against his guardian and started making political moves of his own, conquering Lüneburg in 1388.

 In the end, Otto renounced his claim in exchange for money as he did in Hessia.
 Friedrich would become Duke of Braunschweig-Lüneburg in 1389 and keep those lands in the hands of the Welfen.